top of page

 2. Be an active Band Booster member and seek out ways to help

-3. Attend meetings
+3. Attend monthly booster meetings and event planning meetings

 4. Get involved with all the band programs, not just the band in which your student participates